BestTimesToVisit.com Logo

 Rental Car

 Tip:Book your car well in advance, especially during peak season.
-Many rental agencies are located near the airport and ferry terminal.
-Be aware that roads can be narrow and winding in the interior; drive cautiously.
-Don't expect GPS to be perfectly accurate for all smaller roads.
+Many rental agencies are located near the ferry terminal or can arrange delivery to your accommodation.
+Be aware that driving is on the right side of the road, and roads can be narrow and winding in some areas.
+Don't be surprised by chickens crossing the road – they have the right of way!

 Scooter Rental

-Scooters are a popular and economical way to get around, especially for couples or solo travelers.
-They provide easy access to most parts of the island and are great for short trips to local markets or restaurants.
+Scooters are a popular and fun way to get around Moorea, especially for couples or solo travelers.
+They provide easy access to most attractions and are more fuel-efficient than cars.

 Cost:Around $30-$50 USD per day.